5 - Policies & Procedures Agreement

 Suspected Child Abuse

-The law requires staff to report any reasonable suspicion of child abuse to the county Department of Social Services or the local law enforcement agency.
-If parents feel the need to report suspected child abuse, they can do so by calling Child Welfare at (844) 264-5437.
+Colorado law requires all staff to report any reasonable suspicion of child abuse or neglect to the county Department of Social Services or local law enforcement.
+Staff do not need to be certain that abuse has occurred — reasonable suspicion is sufficient.

 Toilet Learning